vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

 └── buildSrc
 ```

--   The `applications` directory contains our Spring Boot applications.
+-   The `applications` directory contains four Spring Boot applications.
--   The `components` directory contains components of our domains and
+-   The `components` directory contains components of the application domains and
     support libraries.
--   The `databases` directory contains migration information for our
+-   The `databases` directory contains migration information for the
-    different schemas.
+    different database schemas.
--   The `buildSrc` directory is a standard gradle directory that gets
+-   The `buildSrc` directory is a standard Gradle directory that gets
     built before the rest of the build is loaded.
-    This is where you store the code for our custom gradle plugins.
+    This is where code for some custom Gradle plugins is stored.

 ## Explore locally